 DJN: It is quite important to realize that procedures such as microdermabrasion should only be done by trained personnel and best by a Board-certified dermatologist for safety reasons.
 Although some clinics have their assistants like nurses, skin aestheticians etc. who can also do these procedures safely with the proper training, and if possible, with direct supervision by a Board-certified dermatologist.
 Some non-medical places such as salons, parlors, Commercial skin spas etc. may also advertise similar services because there are other machines which are made available for them.
 Important thing is the safety of the client/patient and these non-medical places may not practice effective sterilization of their equipments.
 Every use of the microdermabrasion tip must be sterilized to prevent contamination and spread of possible infectious agents (Warts, Viral infections like HSimplex or bacterial, etc.)

-FN: Is there anything they should do to prepare for the treatment?
+FN: Is there anything they should do to prepare for the diamond peel before and after?

 DJN: No special preparation is required for the treatment but an initial evaluation by the dermatologist is important to assess the patient's skin condition that may contraindicate microdermabrasion.